SShahparnia/CalHacks12.0/README.md

 - Fetches the latest papers from arXiv by topic
 - Clusters related papers using MiniLM and Chroma
-- Generates human-readable digests with Claude 3.5 Sonnet
+- Generates readable digests with Claude 3.5 Sonnet
-- Optional audio digest using Fish Audio (TTS)
+- Optional spoken digest using Fish Audio (TTS)
 - Caches digests locally with SQLite
-- Simple and elegant V0 frontend built with Next.js and Tailwind
+- Clean and responsive V0 frontend built with Next.js and Tailwind

 ---